Sí, hablo español.

 See below for more detailed information on the different therapy services we offer.

-Edwin Meelhuysen has been a Physical Therapist for over 30 years.
+Edwin has been a Physical Therapist for over 33 years.
 Though he grew up in Ohio, he has spent much of his career in the Pacific Northwest.
-After completing his undergraduate work in Lincoln, Neb., he went on to Physical Therapy School at Loma Linda University.
+After completing his undergraduate work in Lincoln, Nebraska, he went on to Physical Therapy School at Loma Linda University.
 He later attended the University of Oregon in their graduate program in Exercise and Movement Science.

-Edwin has worked in a variety of settings including acute care, hospital-based outpatient, preventative medicine and skilled nursing where he went on to be a facility and then regional manager.
-He spent the next 10 years in outpatient orthopedics where he managed clinics in Oregon for a large outpatient group.
+Edwin has worked in a variety of settings including Acute Care, Hospital based outpatient, Preventative Medicine and Skilled Nursing, where he went on to be a facility and then regional manager.
+He spent the next 10 years in outpatient Orthopedics, were he managed clinics in Oregon for a large outpatient group.

 With the goal of moving closer to his granddaughters in Oregon, he moved to Washington State in 2017, providing direct patient care.
-His desire to return to leadership and love for Lewis County lead him to accept the position as Rehab Services Director at Arbor Health, Morton Hospital in April of 2019.
-Edwin still sees patients as a clinical mentor and is a certified orthotic provider.
+His desire to return to leadership and love for Lewis County, lead him to accept the leadership position at Arbor Health—Morton Hospital in April of 2019.
+Edwin still sees patients as a clinical mentor, is a certified orthotic provider and in 2023 became a certified orthopedic manual therapy (COMT) through ASPIRE OMT institute.

 In addition to work, he loves to be outside and active, hiking, and training for triathlons.
 In 2019, he completed his first half-marathon and the Grand Canyon Rim-to-Rim in a day with his wife.
-Ed has three grown children living in the Pacific Northwest and loves being with his granddaughters.
+In 2022, he completed his first Ironman 70.3.
+He has three grown children living in the Pacific Northwest and loves being with his grandchildren.
 Ed is also actively involved with his church.

 Karli Devoe was born and raised in Olympia, Wash.
 After completing her undergrad degree in Race Studies at The Evergreen State College she worked as a Spanish Medical Interpreter for several years.
 While working as an interpreter with Industrial Rehab clients, Karli concluded that there should be more Spanish-speaking providers in the healthcare field.
 She began to think about a career change and going back to school.
 Her younger sister was studying Occupational Therapy at Eastern Washington University and casually mentioned to Karli that she should consider OT, and the rest is history.